vives-projectwerk-2-2020/particula.devbitapp.be/docs/hardware/README.md

 higher current measurements.
 The charge current depends on the battery voltage too.
 When the battery voltage reaches 4.2V, the current will drop town to 0.

-How I did these measurements, can be found in mij Youtube video.
+How I did these measurements, can be found in my Youtube video.

 ### Links